What is Turmeric?

 Turmeric comes from the root of a tropical perennial plant called “Curcuma Longa”.
 It looks almost identical to its cousin the ginger root, only it’s a lovely golden-orange color.
 Most of us recognize this color in curry powder and curry dishes.
 Additionally, farmers cultivate turmeric in several tropical regions including India, where they produce the majority and the finest quality of the root.

-For several years, many have considered turmeric one of the most important super-foods around.
+For several years, many have considered turmeric to be one of the most important super-foods around.
 Curcumin, the active ingredient and a naturally occurring phenol (plant antioxidant), provides its beautiful color and its innate healing properties.
 Research cited by Johns Hopkins on turmeric links it to reduced inflammation in the brain.
 This means it could be a very important preventive measure for Alzheimer’s and depression.
 Curcumin may also be effective at reducing the pain and swelling of arthritis and helping to prevent and treat cancer.

 Around the world, turmeric is well recognized for its therapeutic properties.
 It is often taken on its own or with black pepper and/or ginger to aid absorption and healing.
 In Okinawa, Japan, where people tend to live very long lives, they consume turmeric tea daily.